sequenceiq/slider/src/site/md/rolehistory.md

 other sync problem.

+### AM callback onContainersCompleted:

+    void onContainersCompleted(List<ContainerStatus> completedContainers)

+This callback returns a list of containers that have completed.

+These need to be split into successful completion of a release request and containers which have failed.

+This is currently done by tracking whch containers have been queued for release (the AM contains a map `ContainerID->Container` to track this)

+    if (getContainersBeingReleased().containsKey(containerID)):
+      handle container completion
+    else
-### AM callback: container failure
+      handle container failure

+#### onContainersCompleted:Container Failure

-A container has failed
+A container is considered to have failed if the

     nodeID = container.nodeID
     roleID = container.priority